slavic-codeman/myRepos/README.md

    in Windows PowerShell, and it will start downloading pretrained model (if not downloaded yet) and started training.

-   During training, the losses will be printed on the screen.

-   After training, you can the result image in the "result"  folder (which locates at the same directory as .py files).
+   After training, you can get the result image in the "result"  folder (which locates at the same directory as .py files).

-   The image is named as "gatys_final.jpg" or "laps_final.jpg" depended on which code you run.
+   The image is named as "result\chicago_wave_gatys.jpg" or "result\chicago_wave_laps.jpg" depended on which code you run.

-   Also, you can see checkpoint results in the "checkpoint" folder.

 3. **Run with Customized Settings**